Statistics: 11.1 miles, ascent 882′ descent 713′

 Near the city’s eastern gate we passed more ruins; these were of the St. Augustine Abbey, a Benedictine monastery founded in 598 and closed in 1538 during the English Reformation by the Protestant government.

-Just around the corner from this cottage as we proceeded through Patrixbourne was the Norman St. Mary’s Church.
-This church is known for its elaborate south door and Swiss and Flemish stain glass.
+Just around the corner from this cottage as we proceeded through Patrixbourne was the Norman St. Mary’s Church, known for its elaborate south door and Swiss and Flemish stain glass windows.

 And the path continued on with an array of poppies.